EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

 This is the basic structure for tests using xUnit.net.
 Any method annotated with a `[Fact]` attribute will be picked up and ran by the test framework.
 In this case, I've created one such method called `GetAllQuotesReturnsEmptyWhenThereIsNoDataStored` which should give away its intention.
 This test case will validate that `QuoteService`'s `GetAllQuotes` method returns an empty set when called with no data on the database.

-Before we can write this test case though, the suite needs access to the test database.
+Before we can write this test case, though, the suite needs access to the test database.
 Our app uses [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) for database interaction, which means that the database is accessed via a `DbContext` class.
 Looking at the source code of our sample app, we can see that the `DbContext` being used is `VehicleQuotesContext`, defined in `VehicleQuotes/Data/VehicleQuotesContext.cs`.
 Let's add a utility method to the `QuoteServiceTests` class which can be used to create new instances of `VehicleQuotesContext`:

 ```csharp
 // VehicleQuotes.Tests/Services/QuoteServiceTests.cs